-- Do you agree that information relating to specific intangibles should be limited to the key intangible assets of the entity?
-If not, why should it reach a broader scope? - 2 Do you agree that the disclosure of the fair value of an intangible is less helpful for users of financial reports and less feasible for preparers, as compared to the disclosure of quantitative and qualitative information on the value of the intangible itself or to items linked to the intangible? - 3 Do you agree with the identified advantages and disadvantages of information relating to specific intangibles compared to recognition, as identified in Chapter 4?
+- 1 To the extent that information relating to specific intangibles should be provided, do you agree that the information should be limited to the intangibles that are key to an entity's business model?
+If not, why? - 2 Preliminary feedback received from some users of financial reports indicates that an entity's fair value estimate of a specific intangible would generally not be particularly relevant information.
+Do you agree that disclosing the fair value of an intangible is less helpful for users than disclosure of quantitative and qualitative information that could assist them in forming their own views on the value for an entity of the specific intangible? - 3 Do you agree with the advantages and disadvantages of information relating to specific intangibles as identified in Chapter 4 compared to recognition and measurement (see Chapter 3) and information on future-oriented expenses (see Chapter 5)?
 If not, which aspects do you disagree with and/or which additional advantages and disadvantages have you identified?